noxius-studium/SouthAfricanIdValidator/README.md

 ## How It Works

-- The `RsaValidator` class validates the ID number using the Luhn algorithm and checks the embedded date of birth.
+- The `Validator` class validates the ID number using the Luhn algorithm and checks the embedded date of birth.
-- The `RsaValidatorExtracted` class uses `RsaValidator` for validation and extracts age details if the ID is valid.
+- The `AgeExtraction` and `GenderExtraction` classes extract age and gender information from the ID number.
+- The `IdNumberGenerator` class generates valid ID numbers, either randomly or with parameters.
+- The `SouthAfricanIdDecoder` class decodes the ID number into a structured model (`DecodedIdModel`).
-- The `AgeInfo` class provides age in years, months, days, and the date of birth.
+- The `AgeInformation` class provides age in years, months, days, and the date of birth.

 ## API

-### RsaValidator
+### Validator

-- `IsValidId(string idNumber)` — Validates the ID number format and checksum
+- `Validate(string idNumber)` â€“ Validates the ID number format, date, and checksum

-- `IsValidIdDate(string idNumber)` — Validates the date of birth in the ID number
+### AgeExtraction

-- `Validate(string idNumber)` — Returns true if both checks pass
+- `Extract(string idNumber)` â€“ Returns an `AgeInformation` object if extraction is successful

+### GenderExtraction

+- `Extract(string idNumber)` â€“ Returns a `Gender` enum value

-### RsaValidatorExtracted
+### IdNumberGenerator

+- `GenerateIdNumber(DateTime birthday, Gender gender, bool isCitizen = true)` â€“ Generates a valid ID number with parameters
-- `Validate()` — Validates the ID number
+- `GenerateIdNumber()` â€“ Generates a random valid ID number

-- `AgeDetails` — Returns an `AgeInfo` object with age and date of birth
+### SouthAfricanIdDecoder

+- `Decode(string idNumber)` â€“ Returns a `DecodedIdModel` with all extracted info

-### AgeInfo
+### AgeInformation

-- `Years`, `Months`, `Days` — Age breakdown
+- `Years`, `Months`, `Days` â€“ Age breakdown
-- `DateOfBirth` — Extracted date of birth
+- `DateOfBirth` â€“ Extracted date of birth
-- `AgeString` — Formatted age string
+- `AgeString` â€“ Formatted age string

+### DecodedIdModel

+- `IdNumber` â€“ The decoded ID number
+- `AgeInfo` â€“ Extracted age information
+- `Gender` â€“ Extracted gender information

 ## License